makersacademy/airport_challenge/README.md

 As an air traffic controller
 So that I can adapt to weather conditions
-I want to be able to give the all clear after a storm has passed and allow planes to land and take off again
+I want to be able to give the all-clear after a storm has passed and allow planes to land and take off again

 As an air traffic controller
 So that we always have a consistent system that correctly reports plane status and location